-All our frames are high quality custom made timber frames with anti-reflection glass, super resolution long life photo print, sealed and ready to hang with a descriptive label on the back of frame.
+All our frames are high quality custom made timber frames, super resolution long life photo print, sealed and ready to hang with a descriptive label on the back of frame.

 Medium - 430 x 350mm (17 x 13")